Meet Charlene from Chronically Hopeful

 I’m happy to be my current age (late 30s).
 My 20s were not my best years.
-Things changed for me when I was baptised at the age of 30.
-I lost my quick temper, my fear and my doubt which changed the way I experienced life.
+Things changed for me when I was baptized at the age of 30.
+I lost my quick temper, my fear, and my doubt which changed the way I experienced life.

 - What makes your day a good and happy one?

 I am always joyful inside and live in hope and anticipation of the future, despite my condition, and that would be thanks to God who is my hope and strength.
 I don’t understand it, it’s just there bubbling inside me and I’m so grateful for it!

 Even so, I’d say a good day for me is any day that I can open the curtains and tolerate light.
 The days I have to stay in the dark are long and hard to get through because they’re usually high pain days – there’s not much you can do when in so much pain and in darkness.

 - Describe yourself in 3 words.

 Hopeful.
 Creative.
 Procrastinator.

 - Share with us 3 interesting facts about yourself.

 – Although skeptical at first, I lost 24kg with high fat, low carb diet, and no exercise in 2015, still maintaining.